 Building a Mercury Monitoring Network

-A Mercury Monitoring Network is important for helping countries that have ratified (or wish to ratify) the Minamata Convention on Mercury to meet their obligations and effectively implement its provisions.
+A Mercury Monitoring Network is important for helping countries that are Parties to the Minamata Convention meet their obligations and effectively implement the Convention’s provisions.
+The development of an integrated network of toxicology laboratories will:

-• Help facilitate countries with limited resources to be more efficient in evaluating the effectiveness of the Minamata Convention.
+- Help facilitate countries with limited resources to be more efficient in evaluating the effectiveness of the Minamata Convention,

-• Provide a way for countries to coordinate information about mercury in seafood for human and ecological health purposes, and to help build capacity within the region to make independent assessments.
+- Provide a way for countries to coordinate information about mercury in seafood for human and ecological health purposes, and to help build capacity within the region to make independent assessments,

-• Help assist countries with sustainable economic activities related to seafood resources.
+- Help assist countries with sustainable economic activities related to seafood resources,

-• Provide assistance to build capacity for relevant Ministries to protect human and ecological health.
+- Provide assistance to build capacity for relevant Ministries to protect human and ecological health.

 Caribbean Region